chhjel/HealthCheck/README.md

 Enables notifications of custom events.
 Rules for notifications can be edited in a UI and events are easily triggered from code.
 Notifications are delivered through implementations of `IEventNotifier`.
 Built-in implementations: `DefaultEventDataSink`, `WebHookEventNotifier`.

-Events can be filtered on their id, stringified payload or properties on their payload.
-Limits can also be set to restrict number of notifications and between dates.
+Events can be filtered on their id, stringified payload or properties on their payload, and limits and distinctions can be set.

 ### Setup